TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Uninstall Remote Assist.md

 #### Description

-Removes the JumpCloud Remote Assist app on a Mac system.
+This command will remove the JumpCloud Remote Assist app on a Mac device.

 #### *Import This Command*